-If the service processor detects that its programming has been corrupted when it is powering up to standby mode, it will enter recovery mode.
-In recovery mode, it will ask for the firmware update diskettes by putting eight-digit codes on the operator panel.
+If the service processor detects that its programming has been corrupted when it is powering on to standby mode, it will enter recovery mode.
+In recovery mode, it prompts for the firmware update diskettes by putting eight-digit codes on the operator panel display, as shown in the following table.
+After the update process is complete, the service processor resets itself and performs a complete reboot.